Corporate Social Responsibility (CSR) Project

 The Outcome

-Preliminary research has led to the identification of five key high-level principles of the Maastricht University Data Protection as a Corporate Social Responsibility Framework and a draft Framework consisting of fifteen rules that accompany the five principles.
+Preliminary research led us to identify five key high-level principles of the Maastricht University Data Protection as a Corporate Social Responsibility Framework and a draft Framework consisting of fifteen rules that accompany the five principles.

-ECPC is now advancing in the research process and working to develop further concrete, measurable and translatable guidance for organisations in order to answer the following questions:
+ECPC continues to advance the research process and is working to develop further concrete, measurable and translatable guidance for organisations in order to answer the following questions:

 • What are the fundamental requirements of socially responsible data processing activities?